k2view-academy/K2View-Academy/articles/18_cdc_and_search/02_cdc_messages.md

 To see an example, refer to [Appendix C](/articles/18_cdc_and_search/02_cdc_messages.md#appendix-c-cdc-delete-tables-message--example).

 ### CDC Table Change Info
 CDC Table Change Info messages are generated each time a MicroDB is updated and are triggered by insert, update or delete statements.
-These messages contain a list of PK columns of the LU tables and the relevant changes in CDC columns.
+These messages contain a list of PK columns in the LU tables and relevant changes in CDC columns.

 To republish the CDC data of an LUI, run the **CDC_REPUBLISH_INSTANCE** command.